© Emma Goldsmith/ Small Woods Association

 register your interest/ book a courseregister your interest/ book a course

 This two-day course is ideal for those who want to develop their coppicing skills.
 The first day focuses on improving coppicing techniques.
-On the second course day you will make a range of coppice products (stakes, binders, panels) - from hazel or sweet chestnut using traditional hand-tools.
+On the second course day we will discuss and make a range of coppice products from hazel using traditional hand-tools.

 This course will cover: